-The plan has six cost-sharing tiers
+The plan has 6 cost-sharing tiers

-Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 6 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 Preferred Generic drugs least expensive generic drug option. - Tier 2 Generic drugs highest cost generic drugs. - Tier 3 Preferred Brand drugs least expensive brand name drugs.
-You pay \$35 per month supply of each covered insulin product on this tier. - Tier 4 Non-Preferred Brand drugs highest cost brand name drugs that do not yet have a generic formulation.
-You pay \$35 per month supply of each covered insulin product on this tier. - Tier 5 Specialty drugs usually high in cost and have limited distribution and/or require special handling.
-You pay up to \$35 per month supply of each covered insulin product on this tier. - Tier 6 Select Care drugs lowest cost tier for select generic drugs.
+- Tier 1 Preferred Generic least expensive generic drug option. - Tier 2 Generic highest cost generic drugs.

+- You pay \$35 per month supply of each covered insulin product on this tier. - Tier 3 Preferred Brand least expensive brand name drugs. - You pay \$35 per month supply of each covered insulin product on this tier. - Tier 4 Non-Preferred Brand highest cost brand name drugs that do not yet have a generic formulation. - Tier 5 Specialty Tier usually high in cost and have limited distribution and/or require special handling. - Tier 6 Select Care Drugs lowest cost tier for select generic drugs.

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.